NovelService/Report/README.md

 Not handled, no one of processes exists.
 Initial database schema creation is handled by spring boot.

 ## Conclusion half-full page
+### Summary
+Overall the project was an success.
+The first 4 points of the problem definition were achieved:
+1. Horizontal scalability is allowed by using a queue and multiple stateless worker services
+2. Complete dev enviroment setup is documented in the README
+3. Docker images can be found here [NovelRest](https://hub.docker.com/repository/docker/xiangronglin/novel-rest) and [NovelWorker](https://hub.docker.com/repository/docker/xiangronglin/novel-worker) and are updated on each push
+4. All PR and pushes are checked by an CI pipeline.
+Runs can be found here [NovelRest](https://github.com/NovelService/NovelRest/actions) and [NovelWorker](https://github.com/NovelService/NovelWorker/actions)

+### Findings
+Using docker from the start is a huge boon.
+All backing services can be started per command.
+Problems that would occur in the production enviroment can be found locally by running the app from an container instead of the IDE.

+There are also many free services for open source project and students, that one should use in order to get experience while they are available for free.
+JitPack for maven artifacts, sonarcloud for static code analysis, GitHub for CI/CD and code hosting

+### Next steps
+I plan to finish the last step of adding the CD pipeline and deploying the project into the cloud [NovelDeployer#1](https://github.com/NovelService/NovelDeployer/issues/1).

+After that there are a lot of minor things, some of which i already mentioned throughout the report.
+Up-to-date issues can be found in the respective repositories, but for now these are:
+1. Create and publish base image with readability and calibre preinstalled [NovelWorker#4](https://github.com/NovelService/NovelWorker/issues/4)
+2. split up into 2 workers [NovelWorker#5](https://github.com/NovelService/NovelWorker/issues/5)
+3. Return job on sigterm signal [NovelWorker#6](https://github.com/NovelService/NovelWorker/issues/6)
+4. handle table of content jobs [NovelWorker#7](https://github.com/NovelService/NovelWorker/issues/7)
+5. Validate input url format [NovelRest#4](https://github.com/NovelService/NovelRest/issues/4)
+6. Add suffix to docker images [NovelRest#5](https://github.com/NovelService/NovelRest/issues/5) [NovelWorker#8](https://github.com/NovelService/NovelWorker/issues/8)